 SONG EXCERPT

 In V2 we meet the thief.
-Both he and his joker counterpart are outsiders to begin with who have only a peripheral connection with the community of man.
+Both he and his joker counterpart are outsiders who have only a peripheral connection with the community of man.
 The thief, however, is self-assured and relaxed.
 He rejects the joker’s confusion, reminding him that although many others consider life to be a pointless, absurd joke, they (the joker and the thief) already have gone beyond this.
 They strive to make something better of it all, at least for themselves.
 Yet he insists their time is short and they must speak honestly.
 They cannot afford the illusions of the businessman and ploughman.

 The narrator enters in V3, offering an omniscient perspective.
 The watchtower seems like a bastion of civilization, of society.
 All along its breadth and range, powerful authorities (princes) keep watch for encroaching danger.
 Meanwhile, their women and servants keep busy with their daily labor.
 Out on the horizon, “a wildcat did growl,” reminding us of WB Yeats’ poem “The Second Coming” in which we see the “dumb beast/ its hour come round at last” slouching “toward Bethlehem to be born.”
 Two unidentified riders approach, and the dense ambiguity of their identity feels threatening.
 Are they the joker and the thief, bringing their message of confusion, of new values, of the need for disruptive honesty?
 Or, are they someone else?
 There is no certain answer, but the wind howls and the song ends with this ominous threat as yet unrealized and getting closer all the time.